Uniswap/docs/docs/contracts/v4/reference/core/libraries/Hooks.md

 ### callHook

-performs a hook call using the given calldata on the given hook that doesnt return a delta
+performs a hook call using the given calldata on the given hook that doesn't return a delta

 ```solidity